dziulek/AgarioServer/README.md

 ## Setup
 To build the project clone repository with all submodules (`recurse-submodules` option).
-Go to main directory of the project, to build server:
+Go to main directory of the project, to build and run server:
 ```
 $ mkdir build
 $ cd build/